kroolp/chef_io_demo/README.md

 # Overview

-Demo project showing how to setup Chef architecture with following components:
+Demo project demonstrating how to set up a Chef architecture with the following components:
-- Postgresql database
+- PostgreSQL database
-- ngnix load balancer
+- Nginx load balancer
-- 2 Ruby on Rails webservers
+- Two Ruby on Rails web servers
 ## Project structure

-Project structure consists of several cookbooks:
+The project structure consists of several cookbooks:

-- ruby - installs dependencies, downloads ruby binary and compliles it (configure, make, make install),
+- ruby: Installs dependencies, downloads the Ruby binary, and compiles it (configure, make, make install)
-- rails_app - clones exisiting rails application repository, migrates database, precompiles assets, runs puma webserver as daemon,
+- rails_app: Clones an existing Rails application repository, migrates the database, precompiles assets, and runs the Puma web server as a daemon
-- ngnix_server - uses 2 recepies - default installs and configures nginx for puma server binding to socket, load_balancer - configures ngnix load balancer for given hosts
+- nginx_server: Uses two recipes: default installs and configures Nginx for the Puma server to bind to a socket, and load_balancer configures the Nginx load balancer for the given hosts
-- database - installs, setups users and database then running postgresql database
+- database: Installs, sets up users and databases, and runs the PostgreSQL database

-Approach is using recommended way with Policyfile as opposed to old way of Roles and Environments.
+The project uses the recommended approach of Policyfile, as opposed to the older method of Roles and Environments.

 ## Setup

-You need to install `vagrant`, `virtualbox` and `chef` packages.
+You need to install `vagrant`, `virtualbox`, and `chef` packages.

-There are two options of running example infrastructure:
+There are two options for running the example infrastructure:

 ### Kitchen

-It runs via lightweight `chef_zero` - chef infra server.
-It works in-memory and as documentation says: "This makes it perfect for testing against a "real" Chef Server without mocking the entire Internet."
+Kitchen runs via a lightweight Chef Infra server called Chef Zero.
+Chef Zero runs in memory, and as the documentation says: "This makes it perfect for testing against a "real" Chef Server without mocking the entire Internet."

 To create virtual machines:
 ```
 kitchen create
 ```
-To bootstrap clients, install cookbooks and upload run_list:
+To bootstrap clients, install cookbooks, and upload run_list:
 ```
 kitchen converge
 ```
-To runs tests (all should pass):
+To run tests (all should pass):
 ```
 kitchen verify
 ```
-To open ssh session to one of the machines:
+To open an SSH session to one of the machines:
 ```
 kitchen login machine_name
 ```
 Example:
 ```
 kitchen login database
 ```